DarkGhostHunter/Passless/README.md

 php artisan vendor:publish --provider="DarkGhostHunter\Passless\PasslessServiceProvider"
 ```

-The contents of the config file are self-explanatory, so check the comments.

 You should definitively edit this config file if:

 * You're using a custom authentication controllers.
 * You're using additional middleware across your routes.
 * Need a different Login for Passless.
 * Need a better Notification for your Login Email.

+The contents of the config file are self-explanatory, so check the comments over each setting key.

 ## License